 It’s a New Year.
 And with that comes a Renewed Vision.
 For me, that is all about art.
-After all, art is my passion, so most everything I think and dream is about art in one way or another, and the possibility of a brighter creative future.
+After all, art is my passion, so almost everything I think and dream about is about art in one way or another, and the possibility of a brighter creative future.

 The rumors of my death have been greatly exaggerated!

 — Mark Twain

 But this “downtime” has mostly allowed me to reflect on my vision and priorities as an artist.
 In doing so, I’ve had to ask myself what really matters… Who am I as an artist?
 What do I want to accomplish with my art?
 Why do I create?
 How can I enrich the lives of others through my art?
 What drives me?
 Lots of questions.
 And for a while, few answers…

 Or so I thought.
 But, in looking back, I found the answers were already there.
 My path has not changed.
 My vision has remained intact.
 Sure, perhaps my focus was lost for a short period of time as I worked through life’s challenges and the changes that come with it, but when push comes to shove, I AM AN ARTIST.
 I always have been.
 It always will be.

 Sometimes, we need to step back from something we love to realize how much we love it and how important it is in our lives.
 It’s easy to take things for granted, like love, talent, and those around us.
 A pause followed by a fresh look can offer a renewed vision to bring things into focus.
 That’s the case for me anyway.
 Not that I ever questioned myself as an artist in regards to creating art.
 I believe I was born to create art, and I have a responsibility to myself to create.
 But I, like many artists, have to ask myself on occasion if I am on the right creative path.
 So I pondered.
 And I questioned – everything.
 Then I pondered some more.
 And that’s a good thing.
 Time away revealed the answers I was looking for.